 On the Options bar, choose your settings for Tolerance, Contiguous, and Anti-Alias.

 Click on a color in the image to make your selection.

-In the image of the daisy, the Magic Wand did a pretty good job of selecting the area to alter, signified by the “marching ants”.
+In the image of the daisy, the Magic Wand tool did a pretty good job of selecting the area to alter, signified by the “marching ants.”
 Anything within this area will be included in the selection.

-This selection can be further refined by holding down >Alt/Option key (addition) or the >Shift key (subtract) and dragging the selection.
+This selection can be further refined by holding down the Alt/Option key and (+) or the Shift key and (-) and dragging the selection.

 Again, if you increase the Tolerance, Photoshop will select a much broader range of colors.
 Any areas that may have been missed in your initial selection will now be included.
 Also, if you turn Contiguous on, Photoshop will only select from connected areas.

 For the daisy image, the appropriate Tolerance level was 100.

 Once you have made your selection, hit Ctrl/Cmd + J to create a copy of the layer.
 This will give me a layer with a transparent background, showing me what will be replaced.

 Once you do that, you’ll need another layer for the background color.
 Go to the bottom right-hand side of your workspace and choose the icon for Create New Layer.

 To choose your color for the background, go to Edit and then choose Fill.
 Make sure you choose Color from the menu.
 This will bring up the color picker that will allow you to choose the exact color you wish to use as a background.